 On July 1, 1966, the 7th Transportation Brigade was activated at Fort Eustis.
 It is currently one of the Army’s most deployed brigades.

 Railroad operations and 3rd Port’s water operations, to include the underwater operations of the dive detachment, have all played significant roles throughout the history of Fort Eustis.
 Since the first heliport, rotary-wing craft have been an important vehicle in Fort Eustis’s history, and today, the 128th Aviation Brigade continues that tradition by training Soldiers in all aspects of helicopter maintenance.

-The 2005 Base Realignment, Allocation and Closure (BRAC) Act resulted in the greatest change in the look of Fort Eustis.
-In an effort to combine like-minded schools, the Army Transportation School relocated its headquarters down the road to Fort Lee in 2010 taking only leaders and movement control instruction.
-Because of the need for a military port, it left its cargo handling and maritime training, along with rail training, the museum and regimental chapel at Fort Eustis.
-The Training and Doctrine Command (TRADOC) Headquarters replaced it in 2011.
-By then nearly all the World War II structures had been replaced and massive new structures gave the post the appearance of the home of a major four-star command.
-This decision also resulted in the consolidation of the Deployment Support Command with its parent Surface Deployment Distribution Command at Scott Air Force Base, Illinois.
-Just as significant, the BRAC decision consolidated adjoining bases of different services, referred to as joint basing.
-Resultantly Fort Eustis and Langley Air Force Base were consolidated under the responsibility of the Air Force 633rd Air Base Wing as Joint Base Langely-Eustis in 2010.
+The 2005 Base Realignment and Closure Act resulted in the greatest recent change in the make-up of Fort Eustis by relocating the Army Transportation School headquarters to Fort Lee in 2010.
+The Training and Doctrine Command, or TRADOC Headquarters replaced it in 2011.
+The BRAC decision consolidated adjoining bases of different services, referred to as joint basing.
+As a result, Fort Eustis and Langley Air Force Base were consolidated under the responsibility of the Air Force and the 633rd Air Base Wing as Joint Base Langley-Eustis in 2010.